 Enforced mode on all your host machines.
 Starting with

-Anthos clusters on bare metal release 1.9.0 or later, you can enable or disable SELinux
+GKE on Bare Metal release 1.9.0 or later, you can enable or disable SELinux

 before or after cluster creation or cluster upgrades.
 SELinux is enabled by